Metric proposal

 What is Agent Improvement Rate?

-Agent Improvement Rate (AIR) is the count of verified production improvements per agent per unit time.
-An improvement only counts if it passes four gates: statistically real (head-to-head evidence at medium or higher), non-regressive (regression suite passes, no other tracked metric degrades), production-verified on real traffic within a published window, and above a published minimum lift threshold.
+Agent Improvement Rate (AIR) is the net pace at which a production agent's quality actually improves — verified improvements minus verified regressions, per agent per unit time.
+Each event (up or down) has to pass four gates: statistically real (head-to-head evidence at medium or higher), non-regressive (regression suite passes, no other tracked metric degrades), production-verified on real traffic within a published window, and above a published minimum lift.
+Computing AIR presupposes continuous agent-quality measurement; without a quality curve over time there is nothing for AIR to sit on top of.

 How is AIR different from win rate or task success?